Pythagora-io/star-history/README.md

 # Star_History

-Star_History is a Node.js web application that allows users to input URLs for two public GitHub repositories, compare their historical star data, and visualize this information on a zoomable line chart.
-Users must be registered and authenticated to access this feature.
+Star_History is a Node.js web application that allows users to visualize the star history of GitHub repositories.
+It compares the popularity over time of two public repositories by plotting an interactive and zoomable line chart based on the number of stars the repositories have received.
+Users can register and login to gain access to this tool, ensuring that the GitHub API is queried securely using authenticated requests.

 ## Overview

-The application is structured into a backend built with Node.js and Express, serving EJS rendered pages for the user interface.
-User sessions are managed with MongoDB utilizing connect-mongo, while user authentication is handled by Passport.js.
-The star history data is fetched using the authenticated GitHub API, stored in MongoDB for caching, and plotted using Chart.js with a chartjs-plugin-zoom for interactivity.
+The application is built using the Express framework in Node.js and employs MongoDB for session storage and caching star histories to optimize performance.
+User authentication is provided by Passport.js.
+The front end is constructed using EJS templates, and charts are powered by Chart.js with a zoom plugin.
+It enforces the use of environmental variables such as the MongoDB URI and GitHub API token for secure operations.

 ## Features

-- Fetch and compare star history for two public GitHub repositories
+- Interactive visualization of GitHub star history for comparison between repositories
-- User authentication with register/login/logout functionality
+- Secure user authentication with register, login, and logout capabilities
-- Cached star history data to minimize API calls
+- Cache mechanism to store star history, minimizing repetitive API calls
-- Zoomable and interactive line charts
+- Error handling for non-public repositories
-- Server-side error handling and user input validation
+- Environmental variable management with dotenv for security

 ## Getting started

 ### Requirements

 - Node.js
-- MongoDB
+- MongoDB with running service
-- A GitHub API token
+- GitHub API token

 ### Quickstart

 1. Clone the repository to your local machine.
-2. Install the dependencies by running `npm install`.
+2. Install the project dependencies with `npm install`.
-3. Create a `.env` file with your own GitHub API token and other environment settings.
+3. Setup the `.env` file with the necessary environmental variables.
-4. Ensure that MongoDB is running locally on your machine.
+4. Start your local MongoDB service.
-5. Start the application server with `npm start` and access it via `http://localhost:3000/`.
+5. Run the server with `npm start` and navigate to `http://localhost:3000/` in your web browser.

 ### License